 Freedom of Association: Where legally authorized, Vendors shall respect their employees’ rights to join or form trade unions and to bargain collectively, or to conduct similar activities.

-Employment Practices: Vendors shall not (i) use any form of slave, forced, bonded, indentured or involuntary labor, and shall fully comply with the U.K. Modern Slavery Act 2015 (the “Act”) to the extent the Act is applicable to a Vendor, (ii) engage in human trafficking or exploitation, (iii) import goods tainted by slavery or human trafficking, or (iv) retain employees’ government-issued identification, passports or work permits as a condition of employment.
+Employment Practices: Vendors shall not (i) use any form of slave, forced, bonded, indentured or involuntary labor, and shall fully comply with all laws that prohibit the use thereof, as and when applicable, (ii) engage in human trafficking or exploitation, (iii) import goods tainted by slavery or human trafficking, or (iv) retain employees’ government-issued identification, passports or work permits as a condition of employment.

 Anti-discrimination, Diversity: Vendors shall provide a workplace free of harassment and discrimination in which their employees are treated fairly and respectfully.
 In the United States, Vendors shall make good faith efforts to identify and, where available and appropriate, use suppliers certified as minority, women, disabled person, lesbian, gay, bi-sexual, transgender and/or U.S. veteran-owned.

 Underage Labor: Vendors shall not use underage labor as defined by applicable law regulating minimum legal age to work.
 Workers below the age of 18 shall not be employed in jobs that are likely to jeopardize the health and safety of young workers.

 Employment Status: Vendors shall employ only workers who are legally authorized to work in their location.
 Vendors are responsible for validating employees’ work eligibility status.

 Compensation and Working Hours: Vendors shall provide all workers with accurate information about their wages, mandated benefits and any other basis of their compensation.
 Vendors shall comply with applicable labor laws governing working hours and employee compensation in all locations in which they operate.